komahanb/komahanb.github.io/_pages/computational-infrastructure.md

 <img src="https://www.toolshero.com/wp-content/uploads/2022/08/genichi-taguchi-toolshero.jpg" alt="G. Taguchi" style="width: 100%;">
 <figcaption style="font-size: 1.0em;">A product should be designed in such a way that makes its performance insensitive to variation in variables beyond the control of the designer. <b>Genichi Taguchi [1924 — 2012] </b></figcaption></figure>

 The primary motivation is to produce robust and reliable aerospace designs aligned with Genichi Taguchi's view.
-I find that the application of optimization under uncertainty (OUU) methods, in the context of aerospace design-optimization, provides a systematic way to achieve the desired stochastic response characteristics in aerospace vehicles.
-I focus my efforts on the development of stochastic simulation infrastructure to provide the key ingredients needed for OUU, namely:
+The application of optimization under uncertainty (OUU) methods, in the context of aerospace design-optimization, provides a systematic way to achieve the desired stochastic response characteristics in aerospace vehicles.
+My focus is on the development of stochastic simulation infrastructure to provide the key ingredients needed for OUU, namely:

 - access to high-fidelity deterministic and stochastic physics simulations to analyze the effect of design changes on the underlying laws of physical equilibrium